rojanbhattarai/Smart-and-adaptive-quiz-game/README.md

 - File Handling: Ensures persistent storage of questions and results.
 - Timer System: Uses conio.h and windows.h to provide a 15-second answering time.

-This system is primarily intended for educational purposes, enabling students to practice and evaluate themselves interactively.
+This system is primarily intended for educational purposes, enabling students to practice and evaluate themselves interactively and does the job.